wrtabb/Unfolding/README.md

 Note: Everything shown here would produce a closure test where the true and observed distributions are filled exactly the same as the migration matrix.
 This means that unfolding should return an exact result with a flat ratio plot at 1.
 To create a more realistic unfolding model, create new histograms for true and reco and randomly fill them from the true and reco distributions here using a random number generator.
 I do this with 10^7 entries and get pretty good results.
 # Caveats
-Currently, the underflow and overflow bins are not created exactly right so that there is a discrepancy between the migration matrix and the 1D distributions in these bins.
-This will be corrected soon.
-The plotting function does not work as of quite recently due to and issue with a custom rebinning function.
+The plotting function does not work as of quite recently due to an issue with a custom rebinning function.
 This will be corrected soon.